flpnoir/VolleyCall-App/README_DEMO.md

 How to install and run (macOS or Linux)
 ---------------------------------------
-1) Open VS Code in the repo folder "VolleyCall-App".
+1) Open VS Code in the repo folder “VolleyCall-App”.
 2) Open Terminal.
 3) Create and activate a fresh venv: python3 -m venv .venv